kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 number of unused seats at that priority level.
-The number of unused seats at a given priority level is that level's NominalConcurrencyLimit minus the number of seats used by requests executing at that priority level (dispatched from that priority level and higher ones).
+The number of unused seats at a given priority level is that level's NominalConcurrencyLimit minus the number of seats used by requests executing at that priority level (both requests dispatched from that priority level and requests dispatched from higher priority levels that are borrowing these lower level seats).

 There are two sorts of times when dispatching to a non-exempt priority level is considered: when a request arrives, and when a request